Agnes Scott Affordability

 Leah Trotman '21 took full advantage of all the opportunities available to her at Agnes Scott, including studying abroad twice, serving as a Peer Advisor, acting as a member of SGA and submitting an academic paper for publication.
 Leah was named both a Truman and a Marshall Scholar, the last of which made her the first ever recipient from the U.S. Virgin Islands.

-There's a reason Agnes Scott is consistently recognized as a top institution for social mobility- providing a pathway through and beyond college for underserved students...
+There's a reason Agnes Scott is consistently recognized as a top institution for social mobility- and it's because we provide multiple pathways for our students to be successful at Agnes Scott.

-• One-third of undergraduate students are first generation college students.
+• 26.5% of undergraduate students are first generation college students.

-• 72% of first generation college students at Agnes Scott earn a bachelor's degree in six years, compared to only 44% nationally.
+• 71% of first generation college students at Agnes Scott earn a bachelor's degree in six years, with the same percentage as our student body as a whole.
+Nationally, only 44% of first generation students do the same.

 • The average four-year graduation rate of all students is 67%.